USPS processed 150,000 ballots after Election Day, jeopardizing thousands of votes

 The Postal Service reported to Congress on Thursday that it had processed 135 million ballots since Sept.
 4, including blank ballots from election officials to voters, and completed ballots being returned to vote counters.

 More than half of the late ballots processed Wednesday were in California, with 25,000 in San Diego alone.
 Another 16,000 were in the Bay-Valley postal district just south of San Francisco and 25,000 more were in the Sacramento and Los Angeles districts.
-Those ballots can arrive up to three days after the election and still be counted, according to state law.
+Those ballots can arrive up to 17 days after the election and still be counted, according to extensions of state law because of the pandemic.

 As of Thursday afternoon, Biden was leading Trump in Nevada by about 11,000 votes, with an additional 11% of ballots remaining to be counted.
 If that lead narrows considerably the 4,000 late ballots may become a factor in that contest.

-Note: A previous version of this story incorrectly stated that President Donald Trump and first lady Melania Trump voted by mail in Florida.
-They voted in person in Florida in the 2020 general election and voted by mail in the state’s primary election.
-Also, an earlier version misstated late ballots rules in California.
-Ballots can arrive up to 17 days after the election and still be counted, according to extensions of state law because of the pandemic.